What is an availability zone?

-In the context of cloud computing, it is a public cloud provider’s data center that contains its own power and network connectivity.
-There are typically multiple Availability Zones in a region.
-Each region is a separate geographic area, and each region generally has multiple, isolated locations known as Availability Zones.
+In the context of cloud computing, an availability zone is a public cloud provider’s data center that contains its own power and network connectivity.
+There are typically multiple availability zones in a region.
+Each region is a separate geographic area, and each region generally has multiple, isolated locations known as availability zones.
 A common misconception is that a single zone equals a single data center.
 In fact, each zone is usually backed by one or more physical data centers, with the largest backed by as many as five.
 While a single availability zone can span multiple data centers, no two zones can share a data center.
 Abstracting things further, to distribute resources evenly across the zones in a given region, some providers independently map zones to identifiers for each account.
-This means an east coast availability zone for one account may not be backed by the same data centers as an east coast zone for another account.
+This means an east coast availability zone for one account may not be backed by the same data centers as an east coast zone for another account, for example.

 How availability zones may be implemented

-- Lower latency where multiple availability zones are implemented, it makes a sense to have the servers that provide a given application located relatively close to the end users that will access that application.
+- Lower latency: where multiple availability zones are implemented, it makes a sense to have the servers that provide a given application located relatively close to the end users who will access that application.
 Latency is a big issue in the application world, and many cloud providers address is this by distributing servers and storage, placing those resources closer to their customers’ end users.